iangreenleaf/githubot/Readme.md

 Enter your Github password when prompted.
 When you get a response, look for the "token" value.

+If you have two-factor authentication enabled, you'll have to append `-H 'X-GitHub-OTP: 123456'` to the end of the above command, or you'll receive HTTP 401 Unauthorized instead of your token.

 ## Handling errors ##

 GitHubot will log errors automatically if it has a logger.
 Used with Hubot, these will go to the Hubot logger.